Coronavirus (COVID-19) travel advice

 - A face covering vending machine can be found at London Liverpool Street station and many of our staffed stations may provide you with one if needed.

-We're reducing our timetable from Monday 25 January, which is a reaction to the fall in customer numbers due to Covid 19 and the current lockdown.
+There are slight reductions being made to our timetable due to Covid 19.
 We'll continue to run services so essential travellers can still get to work or medical appointments.
 Please always check before you travel.